Calendar Dates and Regulations

 First and second-class degree standing are recorded on a student transcript.

 As a community of scholars, the University of Prince Edward Island is committed to the principle of academic integrity among all its participants.
 Each student is responsible for their conduct which affects the University Community and is expected to conduct themselves in an ethical manner in their academic work.
 Academic Dishonesty will not be tolerated and, within the constraints of this Regulation and Academic Regulation 12 (Academic Appeals), the University supports instructors in their efforts to deal effectively with cases as they may arise from time to time.

 A) Actions which constitute academic dishonesty are considered an offence within the University.
 Examples of academic dishonesty include but are not limited to the following:

-- plagiarism, which occurs when a student submits or presents work of another person in such a manner as to lead the reader to believe that it is the student’s original work; submission of work previously submitted for academic credit without prior approval of the professor.
+- plagiarism, which occurs when a student submits or presents work (including but not limited to written, recorded, coded or created) of another person in such a manner as to lead the reader to believe that it is the student’s original work; submission of work previously submitted for academic credit without prior approval of the professor.
 Some examples of plagiarism include;

 a) quoting, paraphrasing, or summarizing text without proper citation;

 b) paraphrasing too closely (changing few words or simple rearrangement of text);